zachflower/KoolKubernetes/oidc/readme.md

 `

+Update the following values depending on the values set above - keystore path = *name of the Java keystore in the above command*

+keystore-password = *password selected earlier*

+alias= *alias selected earlier*

+key-password =  *key password selected earlier*

-###Third-Party CA Certificate
+### Third-Party CA Certificate

- Run the following command to generate a CSR -
+ 1. Run the following command to generate a CSR -
 ```bash
 keytool -certreq -alias unknown -keystore keystore.jks -ext SAN=ip:<ip_address>  > keycloak.careq
 ```

-Get the CSR signed with the third-party CA and ensure you have a copy of the CA certificate as well.
+2. Get the CSR signed with the third-party CA and ensure you have a copy of the CA certificate as well.

-Add the Signed Certificate and the CA certificate to the KeyStore
+3. Add the Signed Certificate and the CA certificate to the KeyStore

+    i.
 Copy the signed certificate and the CA certificate to the same folder where the Keystore was generated in the first sub-section.

+    ii.
 Run the following command to import the CA certificate in the keystore -
 ```bash
 keytool -import -keystore keystore.jks -file <CA.crt>  -alias CAroot
 ```

+   iii.
 Run the following command to import the signed certificate in the keystore

 ```bash
 keytool -import -alias unknown  -keystore keystore.jks -file <signed.crt>
 ```